CepheoNorgeBC/DocCepheoEbank/userdocumentation.md

 ## Getting Started

-### What is Aritma Finance Manager?
+### What is Cepheo E-bank?

-Aritma Finance Manager is a comprehensive banking solution for Microsoft Dynamics 365 Business Central that allows you to:
+Cepheo E-bank is a comprehensive banking solution for Microsoft Dynamics 365 Business Central that allows you to:

 - Process payments directly from Business Central
 - Import bank transactions automatically